astropy/astropy/docs/stats/ripley.rst

 Ripley's K function is used to characterize spatial point processes.
 More precisely, it describes correlation in point fields.
-The :class: `~astropy.stats.RipleysKEstimator` class implements some estimators for this function which provides several methods for edge-effects correction.
+The `~astropy.stats.RipleysKEstimator` class implements some estimators for this function which provides several methods for edge-effects correction.